elementor/elementor-developers-docs/src/form-fields/field-render.md

 }
 ```

-* **Field Render** – The `render()` method renders the data and display the field output.
+* **Field Render** – The `render()` method renders the data and displays the field output.

 ## Render Attribute

 To add attributes "the Elementor way", you should not hardcode the HTML elements with your attributes.
 You should use the `add_render_attribute()` method.
-This methos is responsble for definning attribute and their values programatically.
+This method is responsible for defining attributes and their values programmatically.

 ```php
 class Elementor_Test_Field extends \ElementorPro\Modules\Forms\Fields\Field_Base {